mantoni/dotfiles/README.md

 # Max' dotfiles

 This is my personal life saver.
-If you're looking for more inspireation, threre are great [dotfile suggestions from GitHub][dotfiles].
+If you're looking for more inspiration, there are great [dotfile suggestions from GitHub][dotfiles].

-I've chosen to go with the bootstrap script from [@mathiasbynens][] and bunch of git submodules in `.vim/bundle`.
-The whole thing works by closing this repo into your projects folder and running the bootstrap script:
+I've chosen to go with the bootstrap script from [@mathiasbynens][] and a bunch of git submodules in `.vim/bundle`.
+The whole thing works by cloning this repo into your projects folder and running the bootstrap script:

 ```bash